The Best MIDI Controller Keyboards 2024 – From Under $200 to Over $1000

 At only 10.6 lbs. it's easy to pick up, and despite having a plastic enclosure I would be happy to take it on the road; with a proper case of course.

-If you want a MIDI Keyboard that doubles as a synthesizer or vice-versa, the Yamaha MX61 V2 is an excellent choice and would fit a variety of needs, especially once you get past the MIDI Keyboard learning curve.
+If you want a MIDI Keyboard that doubles as a synthesizer or vice-versa, the Yamaha MX61 V2 is the best midi controller keyboard to get.
+It can easily fit into a variety of needs, especially once you get past the MIDI Keyboard learning curve.

 Specifications